sequenceiq/slider/src/site/markdown/rolehistory.md

 choose where to request new containers.
 Because of the asynchronous allocation and release of containers, the Role History also needs to track outstanding release requests --and, more critically, outstanding allocation requests.
-If Hoya has already requested a container for a specific role on a host, then asking for another container of that role would break anti-affinity requirements.
+If Slider has already requested a container for a specific role on a host, then asking for another container of that role would break anti-affinity requirements.
 Note that not tracking outstanding requests would radically simplify some aspects of the design, especially the complexity of correlating allocation responses with the original requests -and so the actual hosts originally requested.

-1. Hoya builds up a map of which nodes have recently been used.
+1. Slider builds up a map of which nodes have recently been used.
 1. Every node counts the number. of active containers in each role.
 1. Nodes are only chosen for allocation requests when there are no active or requested containers on that node.
-1. When choosing which instances to release, Hoya could pick the node with the most containers on it.
+1. When choosing which instances to release, Slider could pick the node with the most containers on it.
 This would spread the load.
 1. When there are no empty nodes to request containers on, a request would let YARN choose.